2025-2026 Sem I

 • There will be no makeup paper reviews.
 Best N-1 out of N will be considered.

-• Project: 35%
+• Projects: 35%

 • You can model a (non-trivial) system from scratch in TLA+ to argue about its correctness and show interesting edge cases/optimization that were not obvious in the paper.

 • And/Or you can implement a (non-trivial) system from scratch and evaluate its performance.
+Ideally, you provide some performance insight that was not obvious in the paper.

 Audit criteria: 30% or more marks.
 Present a paper.